jhobbsBSU/guest-sessions/slides/embracing-failure.md

 **Nielsen Norman Group**

 <!--
-Regardless of whether we look at the simpler definitions or those more grander in style, the common trait within these definitions is that creativity involves idea generation.
+Regardless of whether we look at the simpler definitions or those  grander in style, the common trait within these definitions is that creativity involves idea generation.

 Thus creativity is linked to the concept of 'Ideation', which is defined by the Nielsen Norman Group Ideation is the process of generating a broad set of ideas on a given topic with no attempt to judge or evaluate them
 -->